LocalTimeRK

 Update the conv object to point at the next schedule item.

-• conv LocalTimeConvert object, may be modified
+LocalTimeConvert object, may be modifiedfilter

-true if there is an item available or false if not. if false, conv will be unchanged.
+A function to determine, for each schedule item, if it should be testedtrue if there is an item available or false if not. if false, conv will be unchanged.

 This method finds closest scheduled time for this objecvt, if it's in the near future.
 The LocalTime::instance().getScheduleLookaheadDays() setting determines how far in the future to check; the default is 3 days.
 The way schedules work each day needs to be checked to make sure all of the constraints are met, so long look-aheads are computationally intensive.
 This is not normally an issue, because the idea is that you'll wake from sleep or check the schedule at least every few days, at which point the new schedule may be available.